Legal concerns heat up for wanted Founders Group leader as partner testifies in China

 Attorney Daniel MacDonald, who represents the 15 FGI subsidiary LLC defendants, asserts in a court filing that the approximate $140 million spent on properties was initially booked as a capital contribution by the Chinese companies, but FGI’s accountant discovered the funds should have been classified as debt owed to the companies and deemed it beneficial for FGI’s entities to create the debt.

-Liu has assigned secondary power of attorney — after his wife — to local real estate investor and developer D.J.
+Liu has assigned secondary power of attorney — after his wife, Xuan Zhuang — to local real estate investor and developer D.J.
 Karavan, allowing him to act on his behalf and manage his finances in the event neither Liu nor his wife are available or of sound mind.

 That creates the possibility Karavan could take over management of FGI and its properties if Liu leaves the U.S. or is incarcerated.
 FGI has roughly 1,100 employees.